jpegzilla/saltlines.ruler.js/README.md

 let my_vw_var = r.one_vw;
 ```

+**important:** all viewport units and window-related measurements (found in `new s.viewPortUnits` and `new s.windowSizes`) are returned in pixels, and dynamically update when the window size changes. please use them as pixel values.

 to get a list of all included units, please type this into your console:

 ```javascript